 Tap on Set Up Later in Settings to skip.
 Configuration of the third option, Setting up a passcode, is mandatory.
 It will act as a failsafe when you can’t or don’t want to use Face ID or Touch ID.
 By default, it’s 6-digits long.
 You can tap on Passcode Options to choose a different length, format, or disable the passcode.

-6. Download data and information (Optional)
+Step 6.
+Download data and information (Optional)

+You may also choose to restore your iPhone if you want to transfer data from your old device.
 This is basically Quick Start, but with additional options such as:

 - Restore from iCloud Backup.